Relationship Matters Informed Consent:

 There are no brokers’ fees on top of the service fee for EWA (with EAP, you pay for the service provider, and you also pay a brokers fee for the EAP on top of the service providers’ fee).

 Every EWA service session is formally outcome-measured, and individual progress reports are emailed to all service users.

-The EWA service may be delivered in person or online, during work hours, after work, or in the weekends, meaning greater flexibility options for service users in terms of service access, location, transport, and timing.
+The EWA service may be delivered in person or online, after work, or in the weekends, meaning greater flexibility options for service users in terms of service access, location, transport, and timing.

 Who is Stephen Taylor?